-The ADI-2 Pro has two balanced analog outputs that can operate at levels up to +24 dBu.
+The ADI-2 Pro has two balanced analog outputs that can operate at levels up to +26.5 dBu (+24 dBu with Volume set to +2.5 dB).
 The short circuit protected, low impedance line outputs 1/2 are available as XLR jacks on the back of the unit.